kiminsigne-ucla/endo/README.md

 ## Endo TSS scramble library ##

 The purpose of this library is to determine which motifs in the active sequences from the endogenous TSS library are driving expression.
 We took the active promoters and scrambled 10bp regions at 5bp intervals.
 Including the positive and negative controls, final library size n = 62,322.
 After integration, we recovered 87% (54051/62322) of the library.
-The expression data lives here: `processed_data/endo_scramble/endo_scramble_expression.txt`
+The expression data lives here: `processed_data/endo_scramble/endo_scramble_expression.txt`.

+There are three separate mapping runs, and one RNA barcode run.

 ## Genome fragmentation library ##